Tomava/Information/README.md

 ### [Full stack open 2022](https://github.com/Tomava/FullStackOpen) (2022 - 2023)

-`JavaScript / TypeScript / MongoDB, React / Node.js`
+`JavaScript / TypeScript / MongoDB | React / Node.js`

 When I started this course I had no experience with JavaScript but I gathered a lot of knowledge about it during the course.
 React, Node.js and MongoDB became familiar as well.
 These skills were then used in a university course in a real software project where I mostly used Node.js and also learned TypeScript.